Section 4 Simulation construction

 • The use of TUFLOW FV as a receiving model must be switched off.
 This is achieved by setting the receiving model block command as follows (see Section 4.5.4):

-Receiving Model == none
+Receiving Model == None

 AND